tobiKad/sidata/README.md

 or
 msg = correct_M, received_value = 0

-Which indicate that the data value is 1 for correct 0 for incorect
+This indicate that the data value is 1 for correct 0 for incorrect

 ### Require Python 3.6+